mxavier91/Moblie_First/README.md

 * How to use media queries to make a site responsive
 * The importance of HTML semantics and how to use them
+* How to use FlexBox
+* How to implement Smooth Scrolling with jQuery